-Doctor: Trump Improving, But Not ‘Out of the Woods' Yet
+Doctor: Trump Improving, But Not ‘out of the Woods' Yet

 Trump remained at Walter Reed National Military Medical Center on Sunday.
 He offered his own assessment of his status Saturday evening in a video from his hospital suite, saying he was beginning to feel better and hoped to “be back soon.”

-Hours earlier, chief of staff Mark Meadows told reporters outside the hospital, “We're still not on a clear path yet to a full recovery.”
-In an update, Saturday night, Trump's chief doctor expressed cautious optimism but added that the president was "not yet out of the woods.”
+The day before, chief of staff Mark Meadows told reporters outside the hospital, “We're still not on a clear path yet to a full recovery.”
+In an update Saturday night, Trump's chief doctor expressed cautious optimism but added that the president was "not yet out of the woods.”

 The changing, and at times contradictory, accounts created a credibility crisis for the White House at a crucial moment, with the president’s health and the nation’s leadership on the line.
 With Trump expected to remain hospitalized several more days and the presidential election looming, his condition is being anxiously watched by Americans.

-Conley said that Trump's symptoms, including a mild cough, nasal congestion and fatigue “are now resolving and improving,” and said the president had been fever-free for 24 hours.
+Conley said that Trump's symptoms, including a mild cough, nasal congestion and fatigue, “are now resolving and improving,” and that the president had been fever-free for 24 hours.
 But Trump also is taking aspirin, which lowers body temperature and could mask or mitigate that symptom.

-“He’s in exceptionally good spirits,” said another doctor, Sean Dooley, who said Trump's heart, kidney, and liver functions were normal and that he was not having trouble breathing or walking around.
+“He’s in exceptionally good spirits,” said another doctor, Sean Dooley.
+He said Trump's heart, kidney and liver functions were normal and he was not having trouble breathing or walking around.

 In an evening health update, Conley said Trump had been up and moving around his medical suite without difficulty and conducting business.
 “While not yet out of the woods, the team remains cautiously optimistic,” he said.

-In the hospital video, Trump defended his decision to continue campaigning and holding large events in the midst of a pandemic.
+In the hospital video, Trump defended his decision to continue campaigning and holding large events during a pandemic.

 Trump also thanked his medical team and hailed the state-of-the-art treatments he was receiving, comparing them to “miracles coming down from God.”
 Trump’s medical care is far superior to the average American's, with around-the-clock attention and experimental treatments.